Garry's Mod on CentOS 7

 Server Config File

 server.cfg file is blank, and any configuration options you want to specify for the server must be added.
-This are optional, but below is a sane starting point.
+This is optional, but below is a sane starting point.

 hostname "server_hostname" sv_password "server_password" sv_timeout 60 rcon_password "rcon_password" mp_autoteambalance 1 mp_limitteams 1 writeid writeip